sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 ## Task 1: What is DNS?

-Devices on the Internet are identified with an address, called an IP address.
-IP addresses, such as 104.26.10.229, are strings of numbers and can be difficult to remember.
-Thus, we use the Domain Name System (DNS) in order to communicate with devices instead.
-DNS allows us to remember tryhackme.com instead of 104.26.10.229 when visiting a website.
+Devices on the Internet are identified with an address called an IP address.
+IP addresses such as 104.26.10.229 can be difficult to remember.
+To make IP addresses more friendly to humans, we use a protocol called the Domain Name System (DNS).
+DNS translates between IP addresses and domain names such as tryhackme.com and allows us to communicate with devices more easily.

 <details>